whylikethat/Personal-Task-Manager/README.md

     Important Considerations:
     Security Risks:
     Installing apps from unknown sources can expose your device to security risks, so be cautious about the sources you trus
-- Download the [PersonalTaskManager-release-v1.0.apk](https://github.com/whylikethat/Personal-Task-Manager/releases/download/Mobile/PersonalTaskManager-release-v1.0.apk) and that's it!
+- Download the [PersonalTaskManager-release-v1.0.apk](https://github.com/whylikethat/Personal-Task-Manager/releases/download/Mobile/PersonalTaskManager-release-v1.0.apk) and authorize the installation if prompted.

 ## Features

 - Add, view, and manage tasks
 - Set priority and contact email
 - Mark tasks as complete (sends summary email)
-- Dark mode support
 - 100% offline functionality

 ## Screenshots